OSGeo/grass-addons/README.md

 make MODULE_TOPDIR=$HOME/grass78/ install
 ```

-For system-wide installation this usually requires "root" priviledges
+For system-wide installation this usually requires "root" privileges
 (so, also 'sudo' may help).

 ### C code/Scripts, with GRASS binaries on your computer